tristanaburns/TheStoryTeller/CONTENT/The Shadow Team Chronicles/AI_INSTRUCTIONS/Ad-hoc AI Prompts for database content updating.md

 2. **Update Primary Databases**
    - **CRITICAL: Always read the existing database contents first before making any updates**
    - **Ensure there is only ONE JSON object created per entity (character, location, etc.)**
-   - **If an entity already exists, update it rather than creating a duplicate**
+   - **If an entity already exists, or if an entity closely matches the new information, update it rather than creating a duplicate**
    - **Update each database file one at a time to manage token limits in responses**
    - **All JSON objects MUST strictly follow the schemas defined in the database_schemas directory**
    - **character_database.json**: Add/update character entries with all new information